14 Small Master Bathroom Ideas To Copy Now (2025)

 Double the beauty in this charming bathroom.
 It has gorgeous woodsy elements in the dark green cabinets, brown waffle towels, and brass frames for the mirror and photos.
 A muted white marble countertop and cream walls allow you to decorate for each season.

-11. Marble and brass tones
+11. Go big on marble and brass

 (@mmlighting)